ankursharma129/ECE-228/README.md

 Once this environment is setup, you'll need to download the 19GB dataset from https://zenodo.org/record/6399454#.YqKJXnbMJmN

-Then you need to use the command:
+Then you need to use the following command from the GCN directory:
 `python train.py --lr 0.01 --lp 1 --epochs 10 --dataset set1 --rundir ./results/ --datadir "path to \OPENABC2_DATASET" --target delay`